cdepillabout/termonad/README.md

 $ ~/.local/bin/termonad
 ```

+The following section describes the default keybindings.

 If you would like to configure termonad with your own settings, first you will
 need to create a Haskell file called `~/.config/termonad/termonad.hs`.
-The
+A following
-next section gives an example configuration file.
+section gives an example configuration file.

 If this file exists, when the `~/.local/bin/termonad` binary launches, it will
 try to compile it.
 If it succeeds, it will create a separate binary file called